amaresh-1404/Human-Activity-Recognition-Using-Machine-Learning/README.md

 Model comparison is performed based on accuracy.

+## Machine Learning Models

+The models are trained during runtime using the training dataset.

+No pre-trained model files are included in this repository.

+The main script (main.m) handles:
+- Data loading
+- Model training
+- Evaluation

 ## Feature Importance
 Feature importance analysis is performed to identify the most significant features contributing to activity classification.
 This helps in understanding the importance of different sensor inputs.